COVID-19 Booster Shot FAQ

 - For more information, visit the CDC website: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/about-vaccines/how-they-work.html

-- Currently, vaccine doses have been purchased by the federal government for immediate use and will be given to the American people at no cost.
-There may be an administrative cost for issuing the vaccine by Walgreens.
+- Currently, vaccine doses have been purchased by the federal government for immediate use and are given to the American people at no cost.

 - Getting vaccinated is one of many steps you can take to protect yourself and others from COVID-19.
 Protection from COVID-19 is critically important because for some people, it can cause severe illness or death.

 - Stopping a pandemic requires using all the tools available.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 Other steps, like masks and physical distancing, help reduce your chance of being exposed to the virus or spreading it to others.
 Together, COVID-19 vaccination and following the CDC’s recommendations to protect yourself and others will offer the best protection from COVID-19.